TheFieryMoth/aneurysm/_build/html/_sources/yolo.md

 The annotations we receive from Ron are in the COCO JSON format required for FasterRCNN.
 We can't directly use these for YOLO, so we need to convert them.

-I have already written a script for this, using a package called [pylabel](https://github.com/pylabel-project/pylabel).
+We already have a script for this, using a package called [pylabel](https://github.com/pylabel-project/pylabel).
 The script is straightforward - all you need to change is the annotation path (where is the json file located) and the output path (where you want to put your data after converting it). *NOTE: The output path must be an absolute path.*